Windies begin quest for Super12s against Scots

 |

-LONDON, United Kingdom (CMC) — Recently dethroned champions West Indies will start their ICC Twenty20 World campaign against minnows Scotland, in their quest to qualify for the main draw of the Australian showpiece in October.
+LONDON, England (CMC) — Recently dethroned champions West Indies will start their ICC Twenty20 World Cup campaign against minnows Scotland, in their quest to qualify for the main draw of the Australian showpiece in October.

-The Caribbean side are two-time champions but produced a wretched defence of their 2016 title when they finished one from the bottom of their group at the tournament staged in the United Arab Emirates last year and failed to qualify for the final four.
+The Caribbean side are two-time champions but produced a wretched defence of their 2016 title when they finished one from bottom of their group at the tournament staged in United Arab Emirates last year, and failed to qualify for the final four.

 West Indies also take on a yet-to-be-determined qualifying team on October 19 and yet another qualifier two days later in Group B.

-If they win their group, West Indies will be installed in Group 2 of the Super 12 main draw alongside Bangladesh, India, Pakistan and South Africa.
-Should they finish as runners-up, they will occupy Group 1 with the likes of Afghanistan, Australia, England and New Zealand.
+If they win their group, West Indies will be installed in Group Two of the Super 12 main draw alongside Bangladesh, India, Pakistan and South Africa.
+Should they finish as runners-up, they will occupy Group One with the likes of Afghanistan, Australia, England and New Zealand.

-Sri Lanka are the other major Test-playing nation that will be forced to go through the first round with West Indies.
+Sri Lanka are the other major Test-playing nation who will be forced to go through the first round with West Indies.

 African minnows Namibia are the fourth team already in the opening round.